LOW

 Armed Conflict Erupts

-Large-scale fighting begins between Moldovan forces and Transnistrian separatists backed by Russian 14th Army stationed in the region.
-The conflict results in approximately 1,000 deaths over three months.
+Full-scale war breaks out between Moldovan forces and Transnistrian separatists with heavy Russian military support.
+The conflict results in approximately 1,000 deaths over several months of fighting.

 1992-07-21